ch-muhammad-adil/flutter-plugin-circular_profile_avatar/README.md

 A Flutter package which allows developers to implement circular profile image&#x2F;avatar with border, overlay, initialsText and many other awesome features, which simplifies developers job.

+# Installation

+   Add this to your package's pubspec.yaml file:

+    dependencies:
+       circular_profile_avatar: ^0.0.2

+and run

+     flutter packages get

 # Usage